danielabar/meblog/src/markdown/gatsby-related-posts.md

 ### Post Template

 The Post template, which is a React component, receives this JSON data as props and renders it.
-It does so by running a GraphQL page query at build time, using the `slug` field  provided to it by the `createPages` function implemented in `gatsby-node.js`.
+It does so by running a GraphQL page query at build time, using the `slug` field  provided to it by the `createPage` function implemented in `gatsby-node.js`.
 This query is doing the GraphQL equivalent of something like this SQL statement: `SELECT html, title, date...
 FROM markdown WHERE slug = $slug`.

 Somewhat confusingly, the page query is written *after* the rendering code in the template.
 I'm going to focus in on just the query, and come back to the rendering code in a bit: